tingtingchung/AI.Mason/WK02: Recurrent Neural Networks (RNN).md

 Demo code if relevant (this is optional)
 Always reference the official documentation from Scikit-Learn or Tensorflow
 You can use other Internet sources but make sure they are consistent with the current official documentation
+If you send your presentation link to the instructor, it can be added to the list below.

 Teams 1 & 12: sklearn.preprocessing - For numeric values and categorical values
 Teams 2 & 12: sklearn.impute